HCPSS/schoolsites-help/_posts/2014-07-15-editing-page.md

 ---
 layout: post
-title: "Editing text in a node"
+title: "Styling text in the site editor"
-category: nodes
+category: edit
 ---

 Most nodes on your site can have images, bulleted lists, numbered lists and links to other webpages.